nick-soehner/tavern/notes.md

 tavern

-    12/9
-        - rolling dice loader
-        - new dice logo

-    12/11
-        - add button to scroll down on landing
+    12/13
+        - find a away to fade out photo gallery
+        - also find how to fade in each picture